paps/dotfiles/README.md

 ### Bluetooth

-Install `bluetooth bluez-firmware blueman` and restart.
-When there is a need to pair to something, run `blueman-applet`.
+Install `bluetooth bluez-firmware blueman` and restart. `blueman-applet` will be automatically run on session start by `openbox/autostart.sh`.

 ### Mouse acceleration

 Before `libinput` existed, the `xset m` command found in `openbox/xcfg.sh` had an effect.
-Now it's a no-op.
+Now, as I understand it, it's a no-op.

-To disable mouse acceleration for standard mice (i.e. not touchpads), copy `x/configs/40-mouse.conf` in `/etc/X11/xorg.conf.d/`.
+To disable mouse acceleration for standard mice (i.e. not touchpads), copy `x/configs/40-mouse.conf` to `/etc/X11/xorg.conf.d/`.

+### Asahi touchpad

+Copy `x/configs/30-asahi-touchpad.conf` to `/etc/X11/xorg.conf.d/`.

 ### Laptops (non-Asahi)

-`x/configs/20-intel.conf` is an example of a good integrated Intel Graphics configuration. `x/configs/30-touchpad.conf` is an example of a good touchpad configuration.
+`x/configs/20-intel.conf` is an example of a good integrated Intel Graphics configuration. `x/configs/30-touchpad.conf` is an example of a good touchpad configuration (but don't use this on Asahi).
 Copy these to `/etc/X11/xorg.conf.d/` to use them.

 Use `tlp` for battery optimizations: http://linrunner.de/en/tlp/docs/tlp-linux-advanced-power-management.html